The Best Areas to Stay in Tokyo for First Time Visitors

 Shibuya: Most Fun and Iconic Area to Stay in | Best for Celiacs

 Shibuya is easily the most popular area of Tokyo, and the most fun and iconic one.
-Most importantly, for those with gluten allergies and celiacs, this is the area with the most amount of gluten free restaurants and cafes.
-For what I’ve seen, it’s the only gluten free friendly area.
+Most importantly, for those with gluten allergies and celiac, this is the area with the most gluten-free restaurants and cafes in Tokyo.
+From what I’ve seen, it’s the only gluten-free friendly area.

 Being young and celiac, this was my absolute favorite area to stay in Tokyo.
-The nightlife is infectious and energetic, and there’s also something to do or admire – whether that’s the Mega Don Quijote shop, or going out.
-And don’t get me started on finally being able to eat proper (gluten free) meals!😂😍🥲
+The nightlife is infectious and energetic, and there’s also always something to do or admire – whether that’s the Mega Don Quijote shop, or going out.

 Best Hotels in Shibuya

-- 🗺️ Nearby: Shinjuku Gyoen National Garden, Meiji Jingu Shrine,
+• 🗺️ Nearby: Shinjuku Gyoen National Garden and Meiji Jingu Shrine

-Welcome to one of the favorite hotels of families traveling with kids!
+Welcome to one of the favorite Tokyo hotels for families traveling with kids!

-The Odakyu Hotel Century Southern Tower is a beautiful hotel that offers great views, amenities, and a perfect location.
+The Odakyu Hotel Century Southern Tower is a beautiful option that offers great views, amenities, and a perfect location.

-Two great bonuses of staying here is that you will be right near Shinjuku Station, and the Airport Limousine bus stops right outside the hotel.
-With that said, this stay will make your navigating through the city easier and more convenient – which is extra important when with kids.
+Two bonuses of staying here are that you’re close to Shinjuku Station, and the Airport Limousine bus stops right outside the hotel.
+With that said, this stay will make navigating through the city easier and more convenient, which is extra important when traveling with kids.

 Welcome to one of the best located hotels in Shibuya!

-At Cerulean Tower, you will be a 10-minute walk from the Shibuya Scramble Crossing and 9-minutes from the Shibuya Station.
-In other words, you will be right in the heart of the city – where a bright nightlife, endless things to do, and more, surround you.
+At Cerulean Tower, you will be a 10-minute walk from the Shibuya Scramble Crossing and just 9 minutes from Shibuya Station.
+In other words, you will be right in the heart of the city, where a bright nightlife, endless things to do, and more, surround you.

-Aside the unmatched location, this 5-Star hotel offers you amazing amenities and hotel views.
+Aside from the unmatched location, this 5-Star hotel offers amazing amenities and hotel views.

 Book your Cerulean Tower Tokyu Hotel stay here!